Rugby World Cup hosts: Women's

-Hosts by tournament
+Hosts by tournament for both men and women

-1987: New Zealand and Australia
+1987: New Zealand and Australia (Men)

-The first Rugby World Cup was hosted by Australia and New Zealand after the Australian Rugby Union and the New Zealand Rugby Union each independently wrote to the International Rugby Board seeking to conduct a World Cup tournament.
-The final was played in Auckland, New Zealand at Eden Park and won by New Zealand.
+The first Men's Rugby World Cup was hosted by Australia and New Zealand after the Australian Rugby Union and the New Zealand Rugby Union each independently wrote to the International Rugby Board seeking to conduct a World Cup tournament.
+The final was played in Auckland, New Zealand, at Eden Park and won by New Zealand.

+1991: Wales (Women)

+The first Women's Rugby World Cup was hosted by Wales and there were 12 nations.
+The final was played in Cardiff, Wales at Cardiff Arms Park and won by the United States.

-1991: England, Ireland, Wales, France and Scotland
+1991: England, Ireland, Wales, France and Scotland (Men)

-The 1991 Rugby World Cup was jointly hosted by England, Ireland, Wales, France and Scotland, with games played all over these five European nations.
+Shortly after the inaugural Women's Rugby World Cup was held, the 1991 Rugby World Cup was jointly hosted by the Five Nations Championship countries (England, Ireland, Wales, France and Scotland), with games played all over these five European nations.
 Pool A, in which England played, saw half of the matches played in London, though games were also in Leicester, Gloucester and Otley.
 Pool B games involved European nations Scotland and Ireland, which had all their games in either Dublin or Edinburgh; one game was played in Belfast.
 Pool C included Wales, whose games were all played in Cardiff, with the other games in Pontypool, Pontypridd, and Llanelli.
 Pool D, of which France were a part, saw games played in Agen, Bayonne, Béziers Brive, Grenoble, and Toulouse.
 None of the quarter-finals or semi-finals was played in England.
 The final was played at the Rugby Football Union's Twickenham.

+1994: Scotland (Women)

+Originally scheduled to be held in Amsterdam, Netherlands but cancelled only weeks before, the second Women's Rugby World Cup was hosted by Scotland and once again, there were 12 nations.
+The final was played in Edinburgh, Scotland at Raeburn Place where England became the first British women's rugby union team to win the Women's Rugby World Cup.

-1995: South Africa
+1995: South Africa (Men)

 The 1995 World Cup was hosted and won by South Africa.
 The IRB broke new ground by awarding the tournament to an African nation, making it the first major sporting event ever held on the continent.
 This was also the first Rugby World Cup to be played entirely in one country.

 The tournament is most remembered for two moments—the emergence of Jonah Lomu as a rugby superstar, and the trophy presentation.
-In one of the most emotional moments in sports history, President Nelson Mandela wore a Springbok jersey and matching baseball cap when presenting the trophy to the team's Afrikaner captain Francois Pienaar.
+In one of the most emotional moments in sports history, President Nelson Mandela wore a Springbok jersey and matching Springbok cap when presenting the trophy to the team's Afrikaner captain Francois Pienaar.
 Mandela's jersey had Pienaar's number 6 on the back.
 The presentation was widely seen as a sign of reconciliation between South Africa's black and white communities.